-Questions surrounding enterprise value vs equity value seem to pop up again and again in our corporate training seminars.
-In general, investment bankers seem to know a lot less about valuation concepts than you'd expect given how much time they spend building models and pitchbooks that rely on those concepts.
+Questions surrounding enterprise value vs equity value seem to pop up frequently in our corporate training seminars.
+In general, investment bankers seem to know a lot less about valuation concepts than you’d expect given how much time they spend building models and pitchbooks that rely on these concepts.

 Previously, I wrote about misunderstandings surrounding valuation multiples.
 In this article, I’d like to tackle another seemingly simple calculation that is often misunderstood: Enterprise value.

 I have often been asked the following question (in various permutations):

 Enterprise Value (EV) = Equity Value (QV) + Net Debt (ND)

 If that’s the case, doesn’t adding debt and subtracting cash increase a company’s enterprise value?

 The short answer is that it doesn’t make sense, because the premise is wrong.

 In fact, adding debt will NOT raise enterprise value.

 Enterprise Value Home Purchase Value Scenario

 An easy way to think about the difference between enterprise value and equity value is by considering the value of a house: